timo-development/ValoRankBot/src/oauth2/note.md

 # My Solution for OAuth2

-In order to fetch the `User` and `Connections` objects from [Discord OAuth2](https://discord.com/developers/docs/topics/oauth2), you would normally need your own web server.
+In order to fetch a [Discord OAuth2 code](https://discord.com/developers/docs/topics/oauth2#authorization-code-grant), you would normally need your own web server.

-To make it easier, I'm using an Event Gateway Service to redirect OAuth2 codes to a private Discord webhook.
+To make it easier, I'm using an Event Gateway Service called [Hookdeck.com](https://hookdeck.com/) to redirect OAuth2 codes to a private Discord webhook.

-The service transforms `GET` requests to discord friendly `POST` requests using an [request_handler.js](./request_handler.js).
+Using an [request handler](./request_handler.js) you can modify the transformation of the data in a discord friendly format.

 The bot receives a [MessageCreate](https://interactions-py.github.io/interactions.py/API%20Reference/API%20Reference/events/discord/#interactions.api.events.discord.MessageCreate) event and utilizes the provided code to access the user's data.
 After retrieving the necessary information, the code is revoked to ensure it cannot be used again.